bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

     compile error (functions) or runtime warning (functions/no default value methods) default value methods is fine
+    bpc continue to run the function while php return NULL if the function is builtin.

 3. argument type error message